 THE NAIL DOWN METHOD

-This is the traditional method of installing a hardwood or bamboo floor, and is also the most economical method you can choose.
+This is the traditional method of installing hardwood or bamboo flooring and it’s also the most economical method you can choose.
 The catch is that over a period of several years, the nails can loosen due to natural seasonal expansion and contraction from fluctuating humidity levels and result in a “squeaky” floor.
 It’s also a good idea to use L cleats rather than staples when nailing down strand woven bamboo due to it’s hardness.

 Before installation you’ll need an underlayment of 15 lb. felt paper or a similar material (like red rosin paper).
 These underlayments help reduce wood-on-wood squeaking.
 A strand bamboo floor should be nailed using 18 guage cleats exclusively.
 This is an important detail because using the wrong cleat thickness could result in dimpling or “goosebumps” in the floor.
 We recommend using a Primatech Q550 or a Powernail 50P Flex Nailer for all strand bamboo nail-down installations.